wedersonsilva/MiniBot/README.md

 The "MiniBOT-Bluetooth.ino" code is used to control MiniBOT using a bluetooth.

 A bluetooth module has to be installed on the robot directly and an app installed on an Android smartphone.

+## Glove Control

+The "MiniBOT-Glove.ino" code is used to control MiniBOT using a pair of Radio Frequency (433MHz) transmitter.

+A receiver module has to be installed on the robot directly and the transmitter is installed on a glove of the _private_ project **Low Cost Flex Sensor** ( [lcfs](github.com/wedersonsilva/lcfs) )